Have A Go Olympic Challenge 2024

 Four Australians have competed at the Olympic Games in Luge.
 Diane Ogle was the first Australian to represent her country in this sport.
 She competed at Albertville 1992 and flew down the track to place 21st from 24 contenders.
 At the following Olympics, Roger White became the first male to represent Australia, placing 32nd at Lillehammer 1994.

-Alex Ferlazzo became Australia’s fourth luge representative when he was selected to compete at the 2014 Sochi Games.
-A Youth Olympian who competed at the Innsbruck 2012 Games, Alex finished 33rd in his Olympic debut at just 19 years old.
+Alex Ferlazzo became Australia’s fourth luge representative when he was selected to compete at the Sochi 2014 Games.
+Coming up through the Winter Youth Olympics at Innsbruck 2012, Alex then finished 33rd in his 2014 Olympic debut at just 19 years of age.

 Olympic History